 - An end-of-season celebration, including any community connections we make throughout the season.

-To apply send an email or letter to Rebecca Noon at email@example.com describing why you’d like to be a Community Builder, including what communities you are a part of, what you love about live performance, and the three aspects of your life you hold the most dear.
+To apply send an email or letter to Michelle Cruz at firstname.lastname@example.org describing why you’d like to be a Community Builder, including what communities you are a part of, what you love about live performance, and the three aspects of your life you hold the most dear.